 Hover over the ‘?’ symbol for more details, or use the Single Page Analysis to find out where the redirects point to and use the correct final URL as your start URL.

-If Sitebubul has identified the final crawlable (200) URL, you will also see it listed here, and you can simply click ‘Save and Continue’ to move on to the next step.
+If Sitebulb has identified the final crawlable (200) URL, you will also see it listed here, and you can click ‘Save and Continue’ to proceed to the next step.

 302, 307 Temporary Redirects

-The 302 and 307 status indicate temporary redirects.
+The 302 and 307 status codes indicate temporary redirects.
 These may be used in different circumstances:

 Geo-targeting - the server may be using geolocation redirects to redirect the user based on their IP address